mdahardy/bias-amplification/README.md

 $ dallinger debug --verbose
 ```

 Note that installing Dallinger can be buggy and there are often version conficts between required packages.
-More documentation on Dallinger is given on their [website](https://dallinger.readthedocs.io/en/latest).
+More documentation is given on their [website](https://dallinger.readthedocs.io/en/latest).

 ## Data